Skip to main content

 Weak essays make claims without evidence.
 "I am a hard worker."
 "I am passionate about social justice."
 "I learned the value of teamwork."
 These statements mean nothing without proof.

 Strong essays show who you are through specific stories and concrete details.
 Instead of "I am passionate about social justice," write about the moment you realized your school's dress code unfairly targeted girls, what you did about it, and what you learned from that experience.
+Show don't tell breaks this down with before-and-after examples.

-Check your admission chances free →Mistake 3: Choosing a Topic That Is Too Big
+Mistake 3: Choosing a Topic That Is Too Big

 Students often try to tackle huge, abstract topics like "finding my identity" or "overcoming adversity."
 These essays end up vague and cliche because the topic is too broad to cover in 650 words.